Gh0stByte/Blackboard-AutoLogin-iOS/Readme.md

 ## About

 This tweak will auto-fill your username and password for HVCC's single sign-on.
-Very helpfull if you use blackboard across multiple devices and keep having to re-login manually on your mobile.
+Very helpful if you use blackboard across multiple devices and keep having to re-login manually on your mobile.

 ## Media